Living Cost in London for Indian Students 2026: Monthly Expenses Breakdown

 The cost of living in London can vary greatly depending on whether you’re an individual student, part of a family, or living as a couple.
 Getting a clear picture of monthly costs will ensure you’re prepared for the financial commitments of living in London.

-Here’s a table that breaks down the typical living costs for Indian students, families, and couples.
+Here’s a table that breaks down the typical monthly living costs across the three segments.

 Area of Expense